Blog · Review Essay · Last reviewed June 19, 2026

 The first alignment problem is seeing.
 A system trained on human data learns from a world already shaped by hierarchy, habit, omission, and institutional recordkeeping.
 The machine can reproduce a prejudice without intending anything at all.

 This matters because prediction often arrives dressed as neutrality.
-A model can appear to be reading the world directly while actually reading the residue of earlier institutional choices: who was watched, who was recorded, which labels were available, what counted as success, and which errors were cheap enough to ignore.
+A model can appear to read the world directly while actually reading the residue of earlier institutional choices: who was watched, who was recorded, which labels were available, what counted as success, and which errors were cheap enough to ignore.

 The second alignment problem is reward.
 When a system learns by optimizing feedback, the design of the feedback becomes a moral and political act.
 A reward signal is never just a number.
 It is a compressed theory of what the institution wants.